jacobzhaoziyuan/DSAL/README.md

 </div>

-Pytorch implementation of our method for IEEE JBHI 2021 paper: "DSAL: Deeply Supervised Active Learning from Strong and Weak Labelers for Biomedical Image Segmentation".
+Keras implementation of our method for IEEE JBHI 2021 paper: "DSAL: Deeply Supervised Active Learning from Strong and Weak Labelers for Biomedical Image Segmentation".

 Contents
 ---